camandacole/NotebookAppLaravel/readme.md

 </p>

 ABOUT PROJECT:

 What is it?
-A notebook app used to create a notebook containing notes to store information.
+A notebook app used to create notebooks along with notes to store text information and picture.
 What technology was used?
-Laravel(Framework of PHP) with HTML and Bootstrap
+Laravel(Framework of PHP) with HTML and Bootstrap.

 ## About Laravel